 &lt;sup>4 Draft EIR.
 Section 4.2, Air Quality.
-Page 4.2-25.
+Page 4.2-39.

-impacts.
-Details are included in the attachment.
-Additionally, as described above, achieving NOx emission reductions in a timely manner is critical to attaining the National Ambient Air Quality Standard (NAAQS) for ozone before the 2023 and 2031 deadlines.
+Achieving NOx emission reductions in a timely manner is critical to attaining the National Ambient Air Quality Standard (NAAQS) for ozone before the 2023 and 2031 deadlines.
 SCAQMD is committed to attain the ozone NAAQS as expeditiously as practicable.
 Therefore, SCAQMD staff recommends an additional mitigation measure to further reduce the significant operational NOx emissions.
 Please see the attachment for more information.